vote/docs.voteamerica.org/docs/integrations/gtm.md

 # Firing events in Google Tag Manager

 [Google Tag Manager (GTM)](https://marketingplatform.google.com/about/tag-manager/) is a system from Google that allows you to manage website tags.
-If you have GTM installed on your website, you can send the VoteAmerica events to GTM using the following JavaScript snippet.
+If you have GTM installed on your website, you can send the VoteAmerica+ events to GTM using the following JavaScript snippet.

 ```js
 window.dataLayer = window.dataLayer || [];